Jafner/Jafner.net/homelab/docs/iSCSI.md

 2. Get the list of available shares from the NAS with `sudo iscsiadm --mode discovery --type sendtargets --portal 192.168.1.10` where the IP for `--portal` is the IP of the NAS hosting the iSCSI share.
 In my case, this returns `192.168.1.10:3260,1 iqn.2020-03.net.jafner:fighter`.
 3. Open the iSCSI session.
 Run `sudo iscsiadm --mode node --targetname "iqn.2020-03.net.jafner:fighter" --portal "192.168.1.10:3260" --login`.
 Where the name for `--targetname` is the iqn string including the share name.
 And where the address for `--portal` has both the IP and port used by the NAS hosting the iSCSI share.
 Verify the session connected with `sudo iscsiadm --mode session --print=1`, which should return the description of any active sessions.
 [Debian.org](https://wiki.debian.org/SAN/iSCSI/open-iscsi).
 4. Format the newly-added block device.
   a.
 Identify the device name of the new device with `sudo iscsiadm -m session -P 3 | grep "Attached scsi disk"`.
-In my case, `sde`.
+In my case, `sdb`.
 [ServerFault](https://serverfault.com/questions/828401/how-can-i-determine-if-an-iscsi-device-is-a-mounted-linux-filesystem).
   b.
 Partition and format the device.
-Run `sudo parted --script /dev/sde "mklabel gpt" && sudo parted --script /dev/sde "mkpart primary 0% 100%" && sudo mkfs.ext4 /dev/sde1` [Server-world.info](https://www.server-world.info/en/note?os=Debian_11&p=iscsi&f=3).
+Run `sudo parted --script /dev/sdb "mklabel gpt" && sudo parted --script /dev/sdb "mkpart primary 0% 100%" && sudo mkfs.ext4 /dev/sdb1` [Server-world.info](https://www.server-world.info/en/note?os=Debian_11&p=iscsi&f=3).
   c.
 Mount the new partition to a directory.
-Run `sudo mkdir /mnt/iscsi && sudo mount /dev/sde1 /mnt/iscsi`.
-Where the path `/dev/sde1` is the newly-created partition and the path `/mnt/iscsi` is the path to which you want it mounted.
+Run `sudo mkdir /mnt/iscsi && sudo mount /dev/sdb1 /mnt/iscsi`.
+Where the path `/dev/sdb1` is the newly-created partition and the path `/mnt/iscsi` is the path to which you want it mounted.
   d.
 Test the disk write speed of the new partition.
 Run `sudo dd if=/dev/zero of=/mnt/iscsi/temp.tmp bs=1M count=32768` to run a 32GB test write.
 [Cloudzy.com](https://cloudzy.com/blog/test-disk-speed-in-linux/).

 # Connecting and mounting the iSCSI share on boot

 1. Get the full path of the share's configuration.
 It should be like `/etc/iscsi/nodes/<share iqn>/<share host address>/default`.
 In my case it was `/etc/iscsi/nodes/iqn.202-03.net.jafner:fighter/192.168.1.10,3260,1/default`.
 [Debian.org](https://wiki.debian.org/SAN/iSCSI/open-iscsi).
 2. Set the `node.startup` parameter to `automatic`.
 Run `sudo sed -i 's/node.startup = manual/node.startup = automatic/g' /etc/iscsi/nodes/iqn.2020-03.net.jafner:fighter/192.168.1.10,3260,1/default`.
 3. Add the new mount to `/etc/fstab`.
-Run `sudo bash -c "echo '/dev/sde1 /mnt/iscsi ext4 _netdev 0 0' >> /etc/fstab"`.
+Run `sudo bash -c "echo '/dev/sdb1 /mnt/iscsi ext4 _netdev 0 0' >> /etc/fstab"`.
 [Adamsdesk.com](https://www.adamsdesk.com/posts/sudo-echo-permission-denied/), [StackExchange](https://unix.stackexchange.com/questions/195116/mount-iscsi-drive-at-boot-system-halts).

 # How to Gracefully Terminate iSCSI Session